Titanic vs The Queen Mary 2 – Size, Power, and Speed Comparison

 When the Titanic was built in 1912 she was the largest and most technologically advanced ship of her day.
 The original Queen Mary was launched in 1936 and the Queen Mary 2 was built later in 2003.

-I have just disembarked a cruise onboard the Queen Mary 2.
+I have recently disembarked a cruise onboard the Queen Mary 2.

 The Queen Mary 2 is currently the only ocean liner in the world still in operation.